 Honors Students: Students in OU's Honors College can conduct their honors project under the supervision of a SoM faculty or adjunct faculty member.
-This project typically becomes the students Honors thesis.
-To conduct Honors research and receive the appropriate academic credit (METR 3980), students must find a faculty member willing to supervise them and submit the Honors Research form (instructions) to the Honors College.
+This project typically becomes the student's Honors thesis.
+To conduct Honors research and receive the appropriate academic credit (METR 3980), students must find a faculty member willing to supervise them and submit the Honors Research form to the Honors College.
 The Honors Research Form must be signed by the faculty research mentor, the student, and the SoM honors coordinator.
 This form serves as an agreement between the student and the faculty member that describes the expectations for the research and grading procedure.

-Students who are employed as an undergraduate research position cannot be paid for their research work in the semester that they are enrolled in Honors Research.
+Students who are employed in an undergraduate research position cannot be paid for their research work if they are using it for their honors research in the semester that they are enrolled in Honors Research.